 Structured Activity elements are used in Activity diagrams.
 A Structured Activity is an activity node that can have subordinate nodes as an independent Activity Group.
-You can set an option to ensure that no other Activities or their side effects should interfere with this Activity's processing (the 'Must Isolate' checkbox in the Structured Activity element 'Properties' dialog).
+You can set an option to ensure that no other Activities or their side effects interfere with this Activity's processing (the 'Must Isolate' checkbox in the Structured Activity element 'Properties' dialog).

 - Loop Node